 This basic tee is the LBD of your summer athleisure wardrobe.
-It’s cropped (but not too cropped), boxier than a typical plain white tee (Delilah would totally wear this in New York City, just sayin’), and 100 percent cotton.
-Bonus: Cotton shirts won’t pill like those made from other fabrics might.
+It's cropped (but not too cropped), boxier than a typical plain tee, and 100 percent cotton.
+Bonus: Cotton shirts won't pill like those made from other fabrics might.

-A great multitasker, bike shorts pair perfectly with an oversized T-shirt or sports bra for a workout, but can also be dressed up with a crisp button down if you’re going for a half-dressy, half-comfy look.
-Plus, 95 percent cotton shorts like this purple pair won’t hang on to sweaty smells from said workout, and will keep their shape longer than other fabrics.
+A great multitasker, bike shorts pair perfectly with an oversized T-shirt or sports bra for a workout, but can also be dressed up with a crisp button down if you're going for a half-dressy, half-comfy look.
+Plus, 92 percent cotton shorts like this sage pair won't hang on to sweaty smells from said workout, and will keep their shape longer than other fabrics.

 A cute tank is another versatile summer athleisure staple.
-Pair it with shorts on those love/hate 90 degree days, and throw a sweatshirt over it when you’ll be inside blasting the AC.
-Oh, and if you want it less cropped or a bit baggier try sizing up—because this cotton-spandex blend will keep its shape.
+Pair it with shorts on those love/hate 90 degree days, and throw a sweatshirt over it when you'll be inside blasting the AC.
+Oh, and if you want it less cropped or a bit baggier try sizing up—because this 100 percent cotton tank will keep its shape.

 The key to wearing a sweatshirt in the summer?
-It’s got to be lightweight, loose-fitting, and at least mostly cotton.
-This on-trend, lime green, 100 percent cotton number checks all three boxes.
-Plus, the boxy fit makes it super comfy to lounge in all day, while the drawstring hem gives it a structured look for when you want to feel more put together.
+It's got to be lightweight, loose-fitting, and at least mostly cotton.
+This on-trend, purple, cotton-blend number checks all three boxes.
+Plus, the boxy fit makes it super comfy to lounge in all day, while adding some jewelry gives it a structured look for when you want to feel more put together.